Version detection

 3.1.
 Version is defined locally in .prototools

-file was found and a version entry exists for the current tool.
+A .prototools file was found and a version entry exists for the current tool.
 This is also known

-as a "local version" and can be created with proto pin
+as a "local version" and can be created with proto pin.

 node = "18.0.0"